ryym/goq/README.md

 Using Goq, you can collect result rows fetched from DB into various format structures: a slice of your model, single map, map of slices, combination of them, etc.

-### Table helpers generation
+### Custom Query Builder Generation

-You can generate table API helpers based on your models using [`go generate`](https://blog.golang.org/generate).
+Goq can generate your custom query builder by [`go generate`](https://blog.golang.org/generate) based on your models mapped to DB tables.
-It allows you to write a query with type safety and readability.
+This helps you write a query with more type safety and readability.

 ## What does it look like?